huangciyin/rxBus/README.md

 rxBus
 =====

-Enhance EventBus of vert.x with rx pattern and Java Bean, we make this have refrence the project [mod-rxJava](https://github.com/vert-x/mod-rxvertx)
+Enhance EventBus of vert.x with rx pattern and Java Bean, which refer to the project [mod-rxJava](https://github.com/vert-x/mod-rxvertx)
-This moulde let you send Java Object over EventBus, and other week language also could decode Java Object in json format.
+You can send POJO over EventBus by this module, and other week language also can decode POJO in json format.

-All the object that send with EventBus hava to implement interface of `Sendable` which mean this Object should be encode as json format. there is example [DummySender](https://github.com/stream1984/rxBus/blob/master/src/test/java/me/streamis/rxbus/test/dummy/DummySender.java)
+All the object that send by EventBus hava to implement interface of `Sendable` which mean this Object should be encode as json format. there is example [DummySender](https://github.com/stream1984/rxBus/blob/master/src/test/java/me/streamis/rxbus/test/dummy/DummySender.java)

-    ```java
     @MessageType("WithDummySender")
     public class DummySender implements Sendable {
       private int id;